-Sedum forsterianum (basionym), Petrosedum rupestre subsp. elegans, Sedum aureum, Sedum elegans, Sedum forsterianum subsp. elegans, Sedum reflexum var. aureum, Sedum rupestre subsp. elegans
+Sedum forsterianum, Petrosedum rupestre subsp. elegans, Sedum aureum, Sedum elegans, Sedum forsterianum subsp. elegans, Sedum reflexum var. aureum, Sedum rupestre subsp. elegans

-Petrosedum forsterianum is a succulent perennial up to 8 inches (20 cm) tall, with heads of yellow, star-shaped flowers on the ends of the upright branches.
+Petrosedum forsterianum, formerly known as Sedum forsterianum, is a succulent plant with heads of yellow, star-shaped flowers at the ends of the upright branches.
+It grows up to 8 inches (20 cm) tall.
 The non-flowering shoots terminate in clusters of linear leaves (with old dead leaves persisting on the stem below).
-Often mistaken for Sedum rupestre, which is a similar but more robust species found in identical habitats, and differing in having no dead leaves below the terminal clusters.
+It is often mistaken for Sedum rupestre, a similar but more robust species found in identical habitats and differing in having no dead leaves below the terminal clusters.

 How to Grow and Care

-Native in southern Great Britain and the European continent.
-Established on old stone walls.
+This species is native to southern Great Britain and the European continent.